My computer doesn't have an envelope button like this ... does yours?

 Let’s switch over to the Printing Options tab:

 Going back to the Envelopes and Labels dialog box, we see that we have two options for producing the envelope: Print and Add to Document.
 Clicking on Print, obviously, sends the envelope straight to the printer.
-Clicking on Add to Document inserts a page at the top of your document formatted as an envelope.
+If you are manually feeding your envelope from your printer’s manual feed tray, be sure you’ve already inserted it correctly per your printer’s instructions.

-One of the advantages of doing Add to Document is that you can go back and change the envelope if you need to.
-A disadvantage, however, is that you have to be careful how you print the document, particularly if the envelope has to be manually fed and the remainder of the document does not.
-Experiment and figure out which works best for you and your particular setup.
+One of the advantages of choosing Add to Document is that you can go back and change the envelope’s font or other formatting settings if you need to.
+A disadvantage, however, is that you must be careful how you print the document, particularly if the envelope must be manually fed and the remainder of the document does not.
+The easiest way to print just the envelope is to go to the File tab and select Custom Print and type “1” into the box beneath:

 First, I set the Paper Size/Type to a No. 10 envelope: